 Since 1988, Mt.
-Cuba Center has promoted the garden use of native plants.
+Cuba Center has promoted the use of native plants in gardens.
 This tradition continues today, as we endeavor to select exceptional native plants, with an eye for ecological value and beauty, to increase their garden availability to the public.

-As the season progresses, Purple Flame blue flag produces dark stems that display 3-4” showy, purple flowers with a prominent yellow blotch above the 2-3’ tall foliage.
-As the blooms begin in late May, the fans of leaves fade to more subdued tones of green.
+As the season progresses, Purple Flame blue flag produces dark stems that display 3-4” showy, purple flowers with a splash of yellow color above the 2-3’ tall foliage.
+As the blooms begin in late May, leaves fade to more subdued tones of green.